 Our rating: 4/5

 Squarespace has more to offer than most website creation platforms, though it also has a bit of a learning curve.
-The designs it offers are professional, modern, and aethetic, making the web builder great for businesses.
+The designs it offers are professional, modern, and aesthetic, making the web builder great for businesses.

 While the web builder provides templates and other features to make your job easier, it’s also highly customizable for those who want something a bit more personalized.

 Squarespace: Pros and Cons

 Like any website builder, such as Wix, Squarespace has its own unique pros and cons to consider.